-Fittings shall be all steel.
-Cast, pot metal, or crimp type fittings shall not be permitted.
-No zinc dye-cast fittings will be allowed.
+Fittings shall be steel, Cast, pot metal, or crimp type fittings shall not be permitted, zinc die-cast fittings are not allowed.

 EMT connectors shall be insulated throat.
 Plastic bushings may be used in lieu of insulated throat.

 EMT couplings and connectors may be Compression or Set Screw on the interior of the building, for exterior use, connectors and couplings to be Rain Tight steel compression fittings.